mattermost/mattermost/doc/install/Configuration-Settings.md

 #### System

 ```"ListenAddress": ":8065"```
-The IP address to listen and the port which to bind.
+The IP address on which to listen and the port on which to bind.
 Entering ":8065" will bind to all interfaces or you can choose one like "127.0.0.1:8065".
 Changing this will require a server restart before taking effect.

 ```"MaximumLoginAttempts": 10```
 Failed login attempts allowed before a user is locked out and required to reset their password via email.